pjdijxhoorn/Milestone-project-3/readme.md

 ### Content

-- content created by the users: admin and dijxkie is created by the site creator.
+- Content created by the users: admin and dijxkie is created by the site creator.
-- all the other recipes are created by the other users of the site this includes the images used there.
+- All the other recipes are created by the other users of the site this includes the images used there.

 ### images
-    - the hero image was taken from https://www.rawpixel.com/image/414964/cooking-slice-steak it was a free photo made by rob (no other name was given)
+    - The hero image was taken from https://www.rawpixel.com/image/414964/cooking-slice-steak it was a free photo made by rob (no other name was given).

 ### Acknowledgements

-     - thanks to my great friends and family for populating the website with users and original recipes.
+     - Thanks to my great friends and family for populating the website with users and original recipes.
+     - Special thanks to my mentor for being so inspirational and helpfull.

+## Contact

+feel free to contact me at pjdijxhoorn(at)hotmail(dot)com